Wenonah School Health Office

 Any other medicine your child may need during the school day must be ordered by your child's physician, and you must give written permission for administration of the medication by the school nurse.
 Wenonah School has a standard form for medication administration which may be used to meet these requirements.
-You may download a copy of the Wenonah School Medication Administration Authorization from the home page of the Wenonah School website.
+You may download a copy of the Wenonah School Medication Administration Authorization from the Parent page under Health on the Wenonah School website.
 Alternatively, contact my office for a copy.
 Any prescription medicine must be in the original pharmacy container with the prescribing label intact.
 Any over the counter medicine must be in the original container.
 All medicine, and completed Medication Administration Authorization Forms, must be brought into the school by an adult.

 The school also has a standing order for cough drops from Dr. Trotz.
 Please do not send cough drops to school with your child, as these are for medicinal purposes and pose a choking hazard.
 In the rare case a cough drop is needed, I have them in stock and can give them in the health office.

 If you believe your child may need medicine during a scheduled field trip away from the school, and you will not be attending the field trip, please let the teacher and me know as soon as possible.
-The school may need to make special arrangements to have a substitute school nurse, or appropriately trained staff, available to attend the field trip with your child.
+The school may need to make special arrangements to have a substitute school nurse or appropriately trained staff available to attend the field trip with your child.

 The school requires every child to have a medical physical before admission to kindergarten or school.
-Documentation of the practitioner's physical findings, such as on the Universal Child Health Record, along with a Confidential Health History form completed by parents or guardians, must be brought to the school nurse for our records.
+Documentation of the practitioner's physical findings, such as on the Universal Child Health Record, along with a Confidential Health History form completed by parents or guardians, must be sent into the school nurse for our records.
 In addition, per New Jersey guidelines, it is recommended all students receive at least one more medical physical in either grades 4, 5, or 6.
 Please contact the school for copies of the Universal Child Health Record or Confidential Health History forms, if you need them.